Review | A frail but in command Phil Collins guides Genesis in a potential farewell

 Collins performed none of his solo smashes during this latest D.C. stop.
 Gabriel has almost never sung a Genesis tune since choosing to leave the band — he didn’t even bother showing up for Genesis’s 2010 induction into the Rock and Roll Hall of Fame.
 So for Collins to spend so much time on this apparently final road jaunt covering the same songs that fans strongly associate with Gabriel makes Collins seem like the more selfless of the two Genesis frontmen.

 But it probably is time for Genesis to call it a night.
 While Collins’s vocals got stronger as the night went on, his voice seemed reedy and thin at the beginning of the show.
 He did not look well, either.
 He had to be helped by roadies up the stairs just to reach the stage and walked very slowly with a cane to a comfy chair, where he spent the rest of the night.
 Collins has said a spinal injury and a long roster of other physical ailments have left him barely able to even hold a drumstick.
 But before 1991’s “No Son of Mine,” he smiled maybe his biggest smile of the night while introducing his 20-year-old son, Nic Collins, as probably the last Genesis drummer.
-(Collins’ daughter, Lily Collins, plays the title role in the Netflix series, “Emily in Paris.”)
+(Collins’ daughter, Lily Collins, plays the title role in the Netflix series “Emily in Paris.”)

 He poked fun at his frailties by opening the encore with 1991’s hit “I Can’t Dance.”
 The night ended with a glorious full-on version of “The Carpet Crawlers.”
 The latter’s a Gabriel-era cut with a melody and pace fit for a slow dance at a high school prom, even with lyrics as weird as any in the Genesis canon.
 If this really is it for the band, closing with a song about bugs and lizards back from when it all began makes for a fine and courageous way to go out.